-- Increase lawn area by removing central and diagonal asphalt paths. - Create a more level surface where possible. - Construct new pedestrian paths on Barry and Leicester Street edges to connect directly with new pedestrian crossings on Pelham Street and future pedestrian crossings on Grattan Street and at Parkville Station. - Design and install new public lighting. - Install new seating. - Retain and manage selected Elm trees in the centre of the green where possible. - Establish new perimeter tree plantings to replace declining elm trees and to create avenue plantings for the future. - Relocate the temperance fountain to the new Pelham Street park front.
+- · Increase flexible lawn area. - Remove central and diagonal paths to respond to new pedestrian crossings at Barry and Leicester streets and the new Parkville Station. - Create a more level surface where possible. - Construct new pedestrian paths on Barry and Leicester Street edges to connect directly with new pedestrian crossings on Pelham Street and future pedestrian crossings on Grattan Street and at Parkville Station. - · Design and install new public lighting. - Install new seating. - Retain and manage selected elm trees in the centre of The Green where possible. - Establish new perimeter tree plantings to replace declining elm trees and to create avenue plantings for the future. - Relocate the temperance fountain to the new Pelham Street park front.